Could you be our friend?

 Introduction

 In this section for medical professionals, you will find information on symptoms, diagnosis, treatment options and support.
-You can learn more about the latest advances for patients with PANS and PANDAS in the UK.
+You can learn more about the latest advances for patients with PANS or PANDAS in the UK.
 We also invite you to join the PANS Physicians’ Network which enables you to receive a quarterly bulletin, with the latest health service developments, research highlights and upcoming conferences.

 Diagnostic Criteria